 There is also support for LGBTQ as well as veteran owned business, startups and entrepreneurs in Burlington and statewide.
 Find the main agencies for loans, grants, and other advice near you in Vermont below.
 Additional resources are added weekly and daily.

-Each program, agency, and lender will have their own application process as well as resources offered.
+Each program, agency, and lender will have their own application process as well as resources offered for MWBE-owned businesses.
 In general, any financial assistance (whether a loan or free grant) is combined with other short and long term support.
 There may be mentors or business professionals who can assist with marketing needs, putting together business plans, website development and more.
 While any small business can apply, there will always be some support allocated to women as well as minority owned or run companies.

 Locate loans, grants, and help for minority and female owned businesses in Vermont